AymanUPC/all_prox_openml/README.md

 ## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments
 We are sincerely thankful to all the annototators who have validated and collaborated in creating the ground-truth datasets for the experiments.
 We thank the collaborators from the school of Pharmacy for helping us with the annotation of the datasets.